-When the "notifFlag" attribute is included in the request with the value "DEACTIVATE", the RE-NWDAF shall mute the event notification and store the available events until the NF service consumer requests to retrieve them by setting the "notifFlag" attribute to "RETRIEVAL" or until a muting exception occurs (e.g. full buffer); if the "notifFlag" attribute is set to the value "RETRIEVAL", the NWDAF shall send the stored events to the NF service consumer, mute the event notification again and store available events; if the "notifFlag" attribute is set to the value "ACTIVATE" and the event notifications are muted (due to a previously received "DECATIVATE" value), the NWDAF shall unmute the event notification, i.e. start sending again notifications for available events.
+When the "notifFlag" attribute within the "evtReq" attribute is set to "DEACTIVATE" in the request, the RE-NWDAF shall mute the event notification and store the available events until the NF service consumer requests to retrieve them by setting the "notifFlag" attribute to "RETRIEVAL" or until a muting exception occurs (e.g. full buffer); if the "notifFlag" attribute is set to the value "RETRIEVAL", the RE-NWDAF shall send the stored events to the NF service consumer, mute the event notification again and store available events; if the "notifFlag" attribute is set to the value "ACTIVATE" and the event notifications are muted (due to a previously received "DECATIVATE" value), the RE-NWDAF shall unmute the event notification, i.e. start sending again notifications for available events.